thindil/nimalyzer/README.md

    configuration file you have to set at least one source file to check and at least one rule to use.

-2. Run Nimanalyzer with path to your config file as the argument.
+2. Run Nimanalyzer with path to your configuration file as the argument.
 For example:
    `nimalyzer config/nimalyzer.cfg` and just read its output. ;)

 ### How to install